Spring-SpringBoard/SpringBoard-Core/doc/source/assets.rst

 - **Skyboxes** */skyboxes*.
 These should be ``.dds`` skybox textures.
 - **Detail textures** */detail*.
 These are the usual Spring detail textures.

-Core assets can be obtained from the following `link <https://drive.google.com/file/d/0B9FQjbVMFgL2LTM2Z1VVaGRZRDQ/view?usp=sharing>`_.
-Once downloaded, they should be extracted, with the resulting folder structure of ``springboard/assets/core/``.
+A set of core assets are available.
+You can download them either via the launcher's ``Asset Download`` option (recommended), or manually via a `direct link <https://content.spring-launcher.com/core_v1.zip>`_.
+In case of a manual download, you need to extract them to ``springboard/assets/core/``.